Gopatha Brahmana: Dating and classification

-Bloomsfield thinks the Gopatha Brahmana (GB) belongs to the Saunaka schools and was composed after the Vaitāna Sutra (VS), and opined the passages 2.1.16, 2.1.9 and 2.2.12 are merely brahmanized forms of Vaitāna Sutra passages 11.1, 15.3 and 16.15-17 respectively.
-He argues on the later dating based on the point that GB is not consistent in quoting mantras from older texts while the VS records them in full.
-He thus opines that the VS is the samhita text of GB.
-His persuasive argument is also based on the language used, of which the most important one is based on two kinds of plants, viz., atharvanic (holy) and angirasic (terrible) from VS 5.10, which GB 1.2.18 borrows in the same language.
-Additionally, he cites many passages from VS corresponding to GB, some of which are 11.17, 12.1, 12.14 and 8.8 of VS corresponding to 1.3.19, 1.3.22, 1.3.23 and 2.1.19 of GB; and thus concludes that GB was composed after the VS. While Macdonell supports this view, Caland is very critical of them.
-Caland's views have received support from Keith, Durga Mohan Bhattacharya, and Hukum Chand Patyal.
+Bloomsfield thought that the Gopatha Brahmana (GB) belongs to the Saunaka schools and was composed after the Vaitāna Sutra (VS), and opined the passages 2.1.16, 2.1.9 and 2.2.12 are merely brahmanized forms of Vaitāna Sutra passages 11.1, 15.3 and 16.15-17 respectively.
+He argued on the later dating based on the point that GB is not consistent in quoting mantras from older texts while the VS records them in full.
+He thus opined that the VS is the samhita text of GB.
+His persuasive argument was also based on the language used, of which the most important one is based on two kinds of plants, viz., atharvanic (holy) and angirasic (terrible) from VS 5.10, which GB 1.2.18 borrows in the same language.
+Additionally, he cited many passages from VS corresponding to GB, some of which are 11.17, 12.1, 12.14 and 8.8 of VS corresponding to 1.3.19, 1.3.22, 1.3.23 and 2.1.19 of GB; and thus concluded that GB was composed after the VS. While Macdonell supported this view, Caland was very critical of them.
+Caland's views received support from Keith, Durga Mohan Bhattacharya, and Hukum Chand Patyal.

 In Caland's view, the Gopatha Brahmana belongs to the Paippalada and predates the Vaitana Sutra.
-Caland's argument is based on the point that verses from the GB are found only in the Paippalada version and not the Saunaka recension, a view supported by Gaastra and Bhattacharya.
-The Paippalada view is also supported by K.D.Tiwari based on the verse, śaṃ no devīr, which GB quotes as the initial verse of the Atharvaveda while redacting initial verses of each samhita text.
+Caland's argument was based on the point that verses from the GB are found only in the Paippalada version and not the Saunaka recension, a view supported by Gaastra and Bhattacharya.
+The Paippalada view was also supported by K. D.Tiwari based on the verse, śaṃ no devīr, which GB quotes as the initial verse of the Atharvaveda while redacting initial verses of each samhita text.
 As per Caland, the VS can be better understood using corresponding passages of the GB.
-He argues in the VS, optative verb forms are used, which are against sutra tradition; but this indicates their indebtedness from former passages.
-For example, Caland points out VS 18.1 omits two words (subramaṇya subrahmaṇyam-āhvayati) which he thinks are indebted from GB 2.2.16 where the missing words are to be accounted for; also taking its original source T.S.VI.3.1.1. into notice.
-Caland relies upon internal evidences such as this, to put forth his argument that GB predates VS; and thus belongs to the same period when brahmanas were composed.
+He argued that in the VS optative verb forms are used, which are against sutra tradition; but this indicates their indebtedness from former passages.
+For example, Caland pointed out VS 18.1 omits two words (subramaṇya subrahmaṇyam-āhvayati) which he thinks are indebted from GB 2.2.16 where the missing words are to be accounted for; also taking its original source T.S.VI.3.1.1. into notice.
+Caland relied upon internal evidence such as this to put forth his argument that the GB predates VS and thus belongs to the same period when brahmanas were composed.

-Based on the above, and other internal and comparative evidence, Taraknath Adhikari proposes that the Gopatha Brahmana is not a text of very late date, and can be assigned to the period just before the upanishadic period; in the late-brahmana period, as there is no trace of this text in the early-brahmana period; with the atharvaveda itself receiving distinct recognition in the later-upanishadic period; though the final redaction in the Atharvaveda probably happened in the later-mantra period.
+Based on the above, and other internal and comparative evidence, Taraknath Adhikari proposed that the Gopatha Brahmana is not a text of very late date and can be assigned to the period just before the upanishadic period, namely in the late brahmana period, as there is no trace of this text in the early brahmana period, while the atharvaveda itself receiving distinct recognition in the later upanishadic period.
+But, according to Adhikari, the final redaction in the Atharvaveda probably happened in the later-mantra period.